-If an employer refuses you paid or unpaid medical leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA.
+If an employer refuses you paid or unpaid medical or sick leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA.
 When this happens, you need a team of protected leave lawyers that will protect your employee rights.

-What Do California Leave Laws Protect You From?
+What Do California’s Leave Laws Protect You From?

 California’s Leave Laws protect employees from unlawful discrimination, harassment, or retaliation as a result of requesting or taking protected leave.
 Employees have a right to take these kinds of leaves, and employers cannot take certain actions just because you exercised that right.